1. HOW CAN AN IMAGE OF PROTONS TELL US A TON ABOUT YOUR REDOX POTENTIAL IN YOUR CELLS?

 Often these images are already done for other reasons, which makes them more cost effective.
 Moreover, we can fact check my interpretations and theories if we use MRI spectroscopy.
 This test will allow us to reconstruct 3D atomic structure of molecules that we can harvest via percutaneous procedures done for other reasons.
 MRI spectroscopy extends our insight by also allowing us to develop a temporal dynamic for the molecule in question.
 Richard Ernest won the Nobel Prize in chemistry for deducing this fancy quantum mechanism out, but it seems few radiologists are learning to use it as I have.
 The science is there, but you must taken the science already discovered and look at it a different way, to consider something in a new way no one has thought about before.
 This is what an innovator does.

 It does not diminish the person who does this…….it elevates mankind’s knowledge base of what is possible.
 This is why I was so irate with this “supposed expert” in Pasadena.
 I promised those who were present I would post a blog about this aspect of the Q & A, and now you have it.
 MRI’s have a ton of atomic data in them, if you know what to look for.
+I look for alterations in quantum spin of protons.

 Well, I am in Asia and jet lagged after 28 hours of travel.
 I will be giving several talks to hundreds of interested physicians so you can expect another blog down the pike about this experience.
 I am appreciative of the chance to spread the message of how we can use physics to change our biology and our life.